ruuda/blog/posts/pris.md

 2. Copy it onto a few slides.
 3. Edit every copy to create the individual frames.

-And if after that you want to change the color of a piece of text that occurs on all slides, or move it a bit ... then well, you are stuck.
+And if after that you want to change the colour of a piece of text that occurs on all slides, or move it a bit ... then well, you are stuck.